lukaspodmelle/contact-form-7-wordpress-theme-integration/README.md

       echo

       '<div class="msg-info">
-          Please install and activate the Contact Form 7 Plugin to get a&nbsp;form to appear.
+          Please install and activate the Contact Form 7 Plugin to get a form to appear.
 You can get it <a href="https://wordpress.org/plugins/contact-form-7/">here</a>.
       </div>';

     }